Hi, I’m Rosalee de la Forêt.

 If you are tired of getting so-so results with herbs and are ready to use medicinal plants with confidence then I invite you to join my herbal community.

-In this course you’ll learn why the first step in being successful with herbs is to know WHO you are.
-The herb quiz included in the course will help you do just that!
+In this 7-part course you’ll see why the first step in being successful with herbs is to know WHO you are.

 For over 15 years my calling has been helping people to radically change their health using herbs and other natural remedies.
 Through this I have helped hundreds of clients reclaim their health and have taught thousands of herbal students in online courses and intensive retreats.

 In 2017 I published my first book, Alchemy of Herbs.
 It was an immediate bestseller and is the highest five star rated herbal book on Amazon.

 Alchemy of Herbs has been published in many languages, including Spanish, German, Korean, Polish, Slovak, and Czech.